 Application : Applied

-Explanation on : application of the practice The Board has appointed an independent search firm in 2018 to assist the Company in the search for new Independent Directors.
-The criteria set by the Board has been shared with the consultant and they have shared profiles of potential candidates with the NC for consideration.
-In searching for the new Independent Directors, profiles were also sourced from other external sources.
-The Directors' selection process comprises the following: (i) Identify the attributes needed on the Board and the vacancies to be filled; (ii) Determine the desired and resultant size of the Board; (iii) Draw up the specifications for the positions to be filled; (iv) Initiate the search for candidates to the Chairman, the NC and other Board members; (v) Introduce shortlisted candidates to the Board; and ther Board members;
+Explanation on : application of the practice In searching for the new Independent Directors, the Board obtains profiles of candidates from external sources such as independent search firms.
+The criteria of the candidates are shared with the firms and the shortlisted profiles will be deliberated at the NC and Board.
+The Directors' selection process comprises the following: (i) Identify the attributes needed on the Board and the vacancies to be filled; (ii) Determine the desired and resultant size of the Board; (iii) Draw up the specifications for the positions to be filled; (iv) Initiate the search for candidates via internal and external means; (v) Introduce shortlisted candidates to the Chairman, the NC and other Board members; (vi) Deliberate and recommendation by NC to the Board; and (vii) Decision making by the Board on the appointment.

 Explanation for : departure Not applicable

-red to complete the columns below.
-Non-large companies are encouraged
+Large companies are requi to complete the columns b ired to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the columns be elow.

 Measure :

 Timeframe :